-- Identificationi (Driver's License or California Identification Card)
+- Identification (Driver's License or California Identification Card)

 - Social Security cards or verification that all the family members have applied for a Social Security number

-- Statements of bank accounts, trust funds, and any other resources
+- Statements of bank accounts, trust funds, retirement accounts, life insurance policies, and any other resources

-- Proof of citizenship status from US Citizenship & Immigration Services (USCIS) of permanent resident alien status
+- Proof of citizenship status from US Citizenship & Immigration Services (USCIS) of Legal Permanent Resident status

-- Verification of all income, wages and Social Security benefits, etc. Pay stubs for all persons working now or who got paid this month for a job that ended.
+- Verification of all income, wages and Social Security benefits, etc. and pay stubs for all persons who are currently working now or who got paid this month for a job that has ended.

-There may be additional facts or verifications that the case manager may need to find out to ensure that all the rules are met.
-The case manager will give the applicant time to provide these.
-If the applicant needs help getting verification or needs help paying for verification, the case manager may help.
+There may be additional verifications needed to determine if you are eligible to the CalWORKs program.
+The case manager will give the applicant time to provide these verifications.
+If the applicant needs help getting verification or needs help paying for a verification, please inform the case manager who may be able to help.

 No, CalWORKs recipients must be either U.S. citizens or have legal alien status.

-You must be very low income to qualify for CalWORKs as an applicant.
-Your monthly income must be below the Minimum Basic Standard for Adequate Care (MBSAC).
-The chart below gives you the MBSAC amount for your family size.
-A $90 deduction is given to each persons earned income.
+To qualify for CalWORKs as an applicant, your monthly income must be below the Minimum Basic Standard for Adequate Care (MBSAC).
+The chart below gives you the MBSAC amount for your family size effective 07/2019.
+A $90 deduction is given to each person with earned income.

 |Family Size||Income Limit|

-The size of your household and your familys monthly income determine how much cash aid you will receive each month.
-This chart reflects the maximum aid before any applicable deductions are applied.
+The size of your household and your family's monthly income determines how much cash aid you will receive each month.
+Effective 10/2019, this chart reflects the maximum aid before any applicable deductions are applied.